Tag: Jamie Reed

 The below Parliamentary question was asked by Jamie Reed on 2016-02-19.

-To ask the Secretary of State for Energy and Climate Change, what estimate her Department has made of the cost to the public purse of the Sellafield workforce reform initiative.
+To ask the Secretary of State for Energy and Climate Change, what assessment her Department has made of the potential effect of the Sellafield workforce reform initiative on the economy of (a) Copeland, (b) Allerdale, (c) Barrow-in-Furness and (d) Cumbria.

 Andrea Leadsom

-A new model, part of a suite of changes designed to increase efficiency in the business, is being put in place at Sellafield to deliver savings.
-There is no additional cost to the public purse from implementing this model change.
+A new model, part of a suite of changes designed to increase efficiency in the business, is being put in place at Sellafield to increase efficiency in the business.
+The Sellafield Change Programme is deliberately focussed on developing the supply chain for Sellafield to maximise the positive impact on the community.

 Details of the change programme are available at http://www.nda.gov.uk/contracts-and-competition/sellafield-model-change-programme/.